PetorSFZ/sfz_tech/README.md

 In order to generate the Visual Studio solution you only have to run `gen_visualstudio2015.bat` in the `gen_scripts` directory (double clicking is enough, no need to open a command prompt).

+#### Visual Studio 2017

+Same as for Visual Studio 2015, except `gen_visualstudio2017.bat` should be used instead.
+Builds using the `v140` (Visual Studio 2015) platform toolset by default, so that also needs to be installed (available through the `Tools/Get Tools and Features` menu).
+Should probably build fine using newer toolset, but this is not regularly tested.

 ### macOS

 #### Xcode